 I have been conducting archival researches and interviews

-for the past three years.
+for the past five years.
 I was awarded an ACLS

 Fellowship and a CASBS

 2014-2015 to work on my project.
 The biography will be published

 on the morpho-syntax and semantics of Headless Relative

 Torrence and Roberto Zavala.
 The project is supported by grants

 from UC MEXUS-CONACYT, UC San Diego Social Sciences, and UCLA